 More local walks

 If you like views, this this one up Simon’s Seat is a must.
 You will also be treated with a very beautiful waterfall on this one.
 So far, this is my favourite walk out here.
+This is a little further south in the Yorkshire Dales.

 If you like waterfalls, then some famous ones out here are Hardraw Force, and the Aysgarth Falls.
 These are much much easier walks.
 More the family friendly type.
+These are just slightly further north of Pen-y-Ghent.

 If you would like a pretty walk, to a quaint market town, then you should try the route from Burnsall to Grassington.
 It’s the second walk I did out here, and I really enjoyed it.